-In exercise of the powers conferred by sub-section (1) of section 30 of the Tamil Nadu Town and Country Planning Act, 1971 (Tamil Nadu Act 35 of 1972); the Governor of Tamil Nadu hereby publishes the approval of the Government under section 28 of the said Act to the modified master plan for the Nagercoll local planning area, submitted by the Commissioner of Town and Country Planning.
+In exercise of the powers conferred by sub-section (1) of section 30 of the Tamil Nadu Town and Country Planning Act, 1971 (Tamil Nadu Act 35 of 1972), the Governor of Tamil Nadu Act 35 of 1972), the Governor of Tamil Nadu hereby publishes the approval of the Government under section 28 of the said Act to the modified master plan for the Nagercoil local planning area, submitted by the Commissioner of Town and Country Planning.

-2. The modified master plan for the Nagercoll local planning area with all its enclosures shall be kept open to the inspection of the public in the office of the Nagercoil Municipality during office hours.
+2. The modified master plan for the Nagercoll local planning area with all its enclosures shall be kept open to the inspection of the public in the office of the

+Nagercoil Municipality during office hours.

-/By Order of the Governor/ Remark Providence and the second of the
+/By Order of the Governor/ War to the same and the same of the

 R.Sellamuthu.
+Principal Secretary to Government.